HariniB-21/19CS301/README.md

 ### Result:Thus, the given program is implemented and executed successfully .

-# EX: 9.3 ADVANCED LIST PROCESSING
+# ExNo: 9.3 ADVANCED LIST PROCESSING
 ### Aim: To Write a Python program to Find the transpose of a matrix using list Comprehension.
 ### Algorithm:
 STEP 1: Start.